mmlengah/RayTracer/README.md

   Used to facilitate OpenGL function calls and manage extensions.

 - **Setup**:
-  - Download the required version of SDL2 (2.28.4) from the [GLEW Official Website](http://glew.sourceforge.net/).
+  - Download the required version of GLEW (2.2.0) from the [GLEW Official Website](http://glew.sourceforge.net/).
   - Ensure that your project links to the appropriate `.lib` or `.dll` files within this directory.

 ---